A Mind Map of Core Machine Learning Concepts

-Machine Learning Mind Map: Essential Concepts and Foundations
+Machine Learning Mind Map

 Figure 1.
 Machine Learning Mind Map